MicrosoftDocs/win32/desktop-src/Debug/using-symstore.md

 ---
-Description: 'SymStore (symstore.exe) is a tool for creating symbol stores.
-It is included in the Debugging Tools for Windows package.' ms.assetid: 'fe8a96e9-e780-4e96-98ef-c5128515ee6c'
+Description: SymStore (symstore.exe) is a tool for creating symbol stores.
+It is included in the Debugging Tools for Windows package. ms.assetid: fe8a96e9-e780-4e96-98ef-c5128515ee6c
 title: Using SymStore
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Using SymStore